bocoup/wpt/docs/writing-tests/testharness-tutorial.md

     '/fetch/api/basic/set-cookie.asis';
   ```

-  We're requesting the same resource, but we're using an alternate host name.
+  We're requesting the same resource, but we're referring to it with an
-  This makes the request a cross-origin request, and that's an interesting
+  alternate host name.
+The name of the host depends on how the WPT server has
-  edge case for the Fetch API and cookies.
+  been configured, so we rely on the helper to provide an appropriate value.

 - ```js
   return fetch(url)